tim-smart/effect-io-ai/effect/Effect-contextWith.md

 # contextWith

+Accesses the context and applies a transformation function.

+**Details**

-Accesses the context of the effect.
+This function retrieves the context of the effect and applies a pure transformation function to it.
+The result of the transformation is then returned within the effect.

 To import and use `contextWith` from the "Effect" module: